-The terms “special needs” and “challenges” are often synonymous with each other.
-In fact, challenges are part of life whether experienced typically or with special needs.
-However true this may be, here at 4th Wall we understand that the challenges of people with special needs can often bring up questions of the “accessibility” of certain activities for parents and caregivers.
-Let’s take a look at different challenges that many students with special needs may deal with and just how theater can create success from limitations!
+The terms “developmental disabilities” and “challenges” are often synonymous with each other.
+In fact, challenges are part of life whether experienced typically or with developmental disabilities.
+However true this may be, here at 4th Wall we understand that the challenges of people with developmental disabilities can often bring up questions of the “accessibility” of certain activities for parents and caregivers.
+Let’s take a look at different challenges that many students with developmental disabilities may deal with and just how theater can create success from limitations!

 1. Students who are Non-verbal: